 BIOGRAPHY

-He recently scored the LA Film Festival Indie Short Fest selection Sardines and was awarded second place at the Milan-based Screen Music Program.
-At Interlochen Center for the Arts, his piece "The Mollies' Mark" was recorded by the World Youth Symphony Orchestra, and his string quartet “Tango de Manchachicoj” placed second at the national level in the Music Teachers National Association composition contest.
+He has scored two short films for auteur Alex Mills, La Petite Mort and the LA Film Festival Indie Short Fest selection Sardines, and was awarded second place at the 2020 Screen Music Program.
+At Interlochen Center for the Arts, his piece The Mollies' Mark was selected for recording by the World Youth Symphony Orchestra, and his string quartet “Tango de Manchachicoj” placed second at the national level in the Music Teachers National Association composition contest.